-Hedgehog Cheeseball - this savory bacon cheddar ranch mixture with a festive presentation makes a great centerpiece on any holiday table.
+This Hedgehog Cheeseball is a savory bacon cheddar ranch mixture with a festive presentation that makes a great centerpiece on any holiday table.
 Serve with crackers, veggies, or crostini.

 Cheeseballs are a classic appetizer, especially during the holidays.
 They are creamy and cheesy and just delicious!
 I love the flavors of bacon, cheddar, and ranch in this zesty version.
 I especially love the rustic, woodland feel of this Hedgehog cheeseball.
 The presentation is festive and fun - the perfect addition to any holiday table.